hamidgasmi/training.computerscience.cloud.aws/README.md

 		- [ ] The default route matches with all traffic destination but will be chosen last
 	- A route Target can be:
 	 	- [ ] An IP @ or
-	 	- [ ] An AWS networking gateway/object: Egress-Only G., IGW, NAT G., Network Interface, Peering Connection, Transit G., Virtual Private G.,...
+	 	- [ ] An AWS networking object: Egress-Only G., IGW, NAT G., Network Interface, Peering Connection, Transit G., Virtual Private G.,...

 - Location: -

 - Types:
 	- Local Route:
 		- [ ] Its (Destination, Target) = (VPC CIDR, Local)
-		- [ ] It's included in all route tables
-		- [ ] It can't be deleted from its route table
 		- [ ] It lets traffic be routed between subnets
 		- [ ] It doesn't forward traffic to any target because the VPC router can handle it
 		- [ ] It allows all subnets in a VPC to be able to talk to one another even if they're in different AZs

-	- Static Route:
+		- [ ] It's included in all route tables
+		- [ ] It can't be deleted from its route table

-		- [ ] It's added manually to a route table
+	- Static Route: It's added manually to a route table
 	- Propagated Route:
 		- [ ] It's added dynamically to a route table by attaching a Virtual Private Gateway (VPG) to the VPC
 		- [ ] We could then elect to propagate any route that it learned onto a particular route table